-In March 2013, pursuant to authority delegated to the Compensation Committee by the Board of Directors, the Compensation Committee adopted the revised director compensation program relating to the compensation of our non-employee directors beginning in 2013.
-Under the revised director compensation program, each of our non-employee directors receives an annual retainer of \$40,000 for service on the Board of Directors.
-The chair of the Nominating and Corporate Governance Committee receives, in addition to the annual retainer, an additional retainer of \$10,000 per year for his or her service as the Nominating and Corporate Governance Committee chair and non-chair Nominating and Corporate Governance Committee members receive an additional retainer of \$5,000 per year.
-The chair of the Compensation Committee receives, in addition to the annual retainer, an additional retainer of \$7,500 per year.
-The chair of the Audit Committee receives, in addition to the annual retainer, an additional retainer of \$20,000 per year for his or her service as the Audit Committee chair and non-chair Audit Committee members receive an additional retainer of \$10,000 per year.
-Our non-employee directors no longer receive fees for attending Board or committee meetings under the revised director compensation program.
-Additionally, under the revised director compensation program, the lead independent director receives an annual retainer of \$20,000.
+Pursuant to our non-employee director compensation program (the "director compensation plan"), each of our non-employee directors receives an annual retainer of \$40,000 for service on the Board of Directors.
+The chair of the Nominating and Corporate Governance Committee receives, in addition to the annual retainer, a retainer of \$10,000 per year for his or her service as the Nominating and Corporate Governance Committee chair and non-chair Nominating and Corporate Governance Committee receives, in addition to the annual retainer, a retainer of \$15,000 per year for his or her service as the Compensation Committee chair and non-chair Nominating and Corporate Governance Committee receives, in addition to the annual retainer of \$15,000 per year for his or her service as the Compensation Committee chair and non-chair Committee members receive an additional retainer of \$7,500 per year.
+The chair of the Audit Committee receives, in addition to the annual retainer, a retainer of \$7,500 per year.
+The chair of the Audit Committee receives, in additional retainer, a retainer of \$20,000 per year for his or her service as the Audit Committee receives, in additional retainer of \$10,000 per year.
+Our non-employee directors do not receive fees for attending Board or committee meetings.
+Additionally, the lead independent director receives an additional annual retainer of \$20,000.